raventhecat333/ftpd/README.md

 - Supports multiple simultaneous clients.
 The 3DS itself only appears to support enough sockets to perform 4-5 simultaneous data transfers, so it will help if you limit your FTP client to this many parallel requests.
 - Cutting-edge [graphics](#dear-imgui).

-- Exit on NDS/3DS with START button
+- Exit on 3DS with START button
-- Exit on Switch with PLUS button

-- Toggle backlight on NDS/3DS with SELECT button
+- Toggle backlight on 3DS with SELECT button
-- Toggle backlight on Switch with MINUS button

 - Emulation of a /dev/zero (/devZero) device for network performance testing
   - Example retrieve `curl ftp://192.168.1.115:5000/devZero -o /dev/zero`